NellowTCS/Mesh-NOW/Docs/docs/getting-started/installation.md

 ## Prerequisites

 ::: callout info title:"ESP-IDF"
 Mesh-NOW requires ESP-IDF v5.5 or later.
-ESP-IDF v4.x is partially supported via compatibility macros.
+The code targets the v5.x ESP-NOW APIs and `esp_timer`, so v4.x is not supported.
 ::: /callout

 ### Install ESP-IDF